|This is the portal to the mine, worked every day, rain or shine by Billy Heaton, until his death in 1924|

 The Eldorado Mining District

-Historically speaking, the Prospect Bar settlement should have become a ghost town, but just four months after the flood there was a meeting of laborers, company owners and shopkeepers, who founded the "Eldorado Mining District".
+By all rights, the Prospect Bar settlement should have become a forgotten ghost town, but just four months after the flood there was a meeting of laborers, company owners and shopkeepers, who founded the "Eldorado Mining District".
 The East Fork soon became so densely populated that a series of 27 "mining laws." were enacted.
 Nearly 2000 miners filed claims in this canyon.
 However, as was the case in most mining settlements, disputes were often settled with a blade or a six shooter.

 |Eldoradoville's six saloons featured gambling and dancing.
 Gun and knife fights were not uncommon.|